yagneshvarma/kanumuri.yagneshvarma-commits-Digit-sequence-generator/statement.md

-Problem Statement
+Problem Statement:-

 Design and implement a Python program that generates a continuous sequence of digits from natural numbers and prints each digit alongside its corresponding position.
 The program should allow users to specify a limit for the sequence, making it an effective tool for learning digit extraction, number processing, and control flow in Python.

-Scope of the Project
+Scope of the Project:-

-The project focuses on digit extraction and sequence generation using integer division and modulo operations.
+1)The project focuses on digit extraction and sequence generation using integer division and modulo operations.

-It serves as a beginner-friendly project for those learning Python programming basics.
+2)It serves as a beginner-friendly project for those learning Python programming basics.

-The solution is limited to user-defined digit limits and prints output in a readable format.
+3)The solution is limited to user-defined digit limits and prints output in a readable format.

-Can be extended to larger numbers and different numeric bases.
+4)Can be extended to larger numbers and different numeric bases.

-Target Users
+Target Users:-

-Beginners in Python programming: To practice and understand basic concepts.
+1)Beginners in Python programming: To practice and understand basic concepts.

-CS students: To supplement coursework on number processing, loops, and control structures.
+2)CS students: To supplement coursework on number processing, loops, and control structures.

-Educators: For classroom demonstrations of digit extraction logic.
+3)Educators: For classroom demonstrations of digit extraction logic.

-Anyone interested in mathematical programming challenges.
+4)Anyone interested in mathematical programming challenges.

-High-Level Features
+High-Level Features:-

-User-defined digit sequence generation: Accepts input for sequence limit.
+1)User-defined digit sequence generation: Accepts input for sequence limit.

-Individual digit extraction: Uses integer and modulo operations for digit calculation.
+2)Individual digit extraction: Uses integer and modulo operations for digit calculation.

-Sequence position tracking: Prints digits with their sequence position.
+3)Sequence position tracking: Prints digits with their sequence position.

-Simple CLI interface: Runs through terminal with easy-to-follow instructions.
+4)Simple CLI interface: Runs through terminal with easy-to-follow instructions.

-Example output provided: Demonstrates expected behavior.
+5)Example output provided: Demonstrates expected behavior.